WhaleJ84/config_displays/README.md

 - Countdown for the autoconfig feature in case of broken display.
 - Code optimisation.
 - More stuff I haven't thought of yet.

+## Questionable design choices

+- Assigning config_displays_resolutions to a variable and using the locate command:
+	- I made this decision as testing showed that when the script is ran through the use of a shortcut rather than through the command-line would result in the getrelativeresolutions function returning incorrect results.
+I tried many different ways to overcome this issue and this fix worked.

 ## Assumed F.A.Q's